 Table 2.
-Overview of research teams at the December 13th Research Round Table
+Overview of research teams presenting at the Research Round Tables ---

-Project title Principal Investigator Research Focus C-Spine Dr. Christian Vaillancourt Identifying the impact of enabling paramedics in 12 Ontario communities to assess and transport low-risk trauma patients without immobilization using the Canadian C-Spine Rule. МуТЕМР Dr. Amit Garg Comparing the effect of personalized dialysis fluid (i.e., dialysate) in hemodialysis (HD) treatment on related health outcomes; Building capacity and creating recommendations for patient-oriented research with renal patients.
+Brief Project Title Principal Investigator Research Focus Round Table 1 CLEANMeds Dr. Nav Persaud Designing a clinical trial of medicine access to assess the impact of providing free access to medicines to individuals who cannot afford them.
+The overall aim of this project was to inform policy changes to improve access to medicines.
+YouthCan IMPACT Dr. Peter Szatmari Designing and implementing a 'multi-component community- based integrated collaborative care team (ICCT) model' for youth mental health and substance use challenges.
+The team applied a pragmatic randomized control design to evaluate this new model in comparison to hospital-based out-patient treatment.
+COACH Dr. Douglas Lee Exploring the effectiveness of (1) a heart failure algorithm in predicting mortality for patients presenting to the emergency department (ED), and (2) a rapid heart failure clinic in providing early access to heart specialists for patients discharged from hospital.
+Round Table 2 C-Spine Dr. Christian Vaillancourt Identifying the impact of enabling paramedics in 12 Ontario communities to assess and transport low-risk trauma patients without immobilization using the Canadian C-Spine Rule.
+MyTEMP Dr. Amit Garg Comparing the effect of personalized dialysis fluid (i.e., dialysate) in hemodialysis (HD) treatment on related health outcomes; Building capacity and creating recommendations for patient-oriented research with renal patients.
 Diabetes in First Nations Populations Dr. Michael Green Characterizing the prevalence and understanding the experience of First Nations people in Ontario living with diabetes to inform related health policy and improve care.
-OHIL Dr. Noah Ivers Developing and refining Health Quality Ontario (HQO) initiatives, with a focus on audit and feedback (A&F), and evaluating the Quality-based Procedures (QBPs) to inform hospital funding reforms.